probabilityspace01/Probability-Space/content/_index.md

 #action_label: Read More &rarr;
 #action_link: /about
 #action_type: text
 description: Our first webinar on The Banach-Tarski Paradox by Prof. Arnab Chakraborty, ISI Kolkata has been successfully completed.
 Visit the Sample Space section to know more and refer to the slides used during the webinar!
+At the same time we are very happy and glad to announce that Professor Arnab Chakraborty would be acting as one of our guides to the Club.
 image_left: true
 images:
 - img/PS_Logo.png